quixio/computer-vision-demo/TFL Camera Feed/README.md

 [This project](https://github.com/quixio/quix-samples/tree/main/python/sources/TFL-Camera-Feed) streams TfL's London traffic camera images to Quix.

+If you would like to limit the area of interest, supply a value for `fence_coordinates`.

 ## How to run

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

 Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.

-Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.
+Clicking `Edit code` on the Sample, forks the project to your own Git repo, so you can customize it before deploying.

 ## Environment variables